 Now press Print in the software that you have the document open in.

-Your print job will now be in a queue and you will need to swipe your Bod card on either of the printers and press the screen to release it.
+Your print job will now be in a queue and you will need to scan your Bod card on either of the printers and press the screen to release it.

 To print in colour you will need to select the printer properties under the 'Follow-Me' printer option.
 N.B. this box can take a little while to load!